Former Miss Florida scholarship director accused of stealing $100,000, spending it on shopping sprees and dating sites

 For years, Wickersham was the executive director of the nonprofit organization, an annual beauty pageant that awards financial aid to participants and winners to advance their education.
-But from December 2011 to June 2018, she stole around $100,000 from the organization, according to prosecutors.
+But from December 2011 to June 2018, she stole about $100,000 from the organization, according to prosecutors.

-Mary Wickersham, who also goes by Mary Sullivan and Mary Harvey, has since been indicted on seven charges involving defrauding the organization and its individual donors by opening a separate company under a similar name to divert donations and contributions meant for the Miss Florida Scholarship Program.
+Mary Wickersham, who also goes by the names Mary Sullivan and Mary Harvey, has since been indicted on seven charges involving defrauding the organization and its individual donors by opening a separate company under a similar name to divert donations and contributions meant for the Miss Florida Scholarship Program.

 Those funds, federal prosecutors said in a criminal complaint unsealed this week in the Southern District of Florida, never made it to the organization’s bank account but instead funded Wickersham’s way of life.